sdondley/Dist-Zilla-for-Beginners/tutorial9.md

 learning resources.

-If you're already comfortable writing tests, you'll learn about the `dzil test` command and maybe some new tools and strategies you're not using using presently.
+If you're already comfortable writing tests, you'll learn about the `dzil test` command, how `Dist::Zilla` integrates tests with a distribution, and maybe some new testing tools and strategies you're not using presently.

 ## Tests Supplied with the `[@Starter]` Bundle